 ITEM 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

-The Corporation's investment activities contain elements of risk.
-The portion of the Corporation's investment portfolio consisting of equity and equity-linked debt securities in private companies is subject to valuation risk.
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK portion of the Corporation's investment portfolio consisting of equity and equity-linked debt securities in private companies is subject to valuation risk.
 Because there is typically no public market for the equity and equity-linked debt securities in which it invests, the valuation of the equity interests in the portfolio is stated at "fair value" as determined in good faith by the Board of Directors in accordance with the Corporation's investment valuation policy.
 (The discussion of valuation policy contained in Item 1 "Financial Statements" in the "Notes to Schedule of Portfolio Investments" and is hereby incorporated herein by reference.)
 In the absence of a readily ascertainable market value, the estimated value of the Corporation's portfolio may differ significantly from the values that would be placed on the portfolio if a ready market for the investments existed.
-Any changes in valuation are recorded in the Corporation's consolidated statement of operations as "Net unrealized appreciation (depreciation) on investments."
+Any changes in valuation are recorded in the Corporation's consolidated Statement of Operations as "Net decrease (increase) in unrealized depreciation."